Sunday, 15 February 2026

 He was completely absorbed in one object himself.
 It was not, as one realised when one became familiar with him, that he deliberately disregarded other man's opinions and feelings, they simply did not exist for him.
 Like a child playing in a corner of a nursery with his toys, he was wholly absorbed in himself.
 The rest of the world was an irrelevance.
 Nor did he ever attempt to conceal his absorption. ...
 Like a child, however, he found opposition intolerable, and surprise was swiftly succeeded by furious indignation……..
 The truth rushed in on him, there was a conspiracy against him.

 Cardigan was under the command of Lord Lucan, the head of the cavalry.
-The two men were brothers-in-law, yet they despised each other and Cardigan had no intention of being commanded by Lucan, a man of extreme stubbornness, and irritability and always certain that he was in the right.
+The two men were brothers-in-law, yet they despised each other, and Cardigan had no intention of being commanded by Lucan, a man of extreme stubbornness, and irritability, always certain that he was in the right.

 The third main character, Lord Raglan was Commander in Chief of the army.
 For forty years he had been the Duke of Wellington's right-hand man but had never himself conceived plans or taken decisions.
 He was a staff officer and had never led men in battle.
 He was absolutely unfit to command the army in the Crimea.

 "The Reason Why" has 14 chapters with the charge of the Light Brigade coming at chapter 12.
-In the previous 11 chapters, Woodham Smith builds up to this criminal loss of life like a barrister presenting the case for the prosecution.
-She does this with skill and energy and a very readable style.
+In the previous 11 chapters, Woodham Smith builds up to this debacle like a barrister presenting the case for the prosecution.
+She does this with skill and energy and a compelling style.
 The Reader takes in the evidence and sits as Judge and Jury.
 So what is my verdict?

-Raglan, looking down from his command post into the valley, issued this order:
+Raglan, looking down into the valley from his command post on the heights above, and seeing the Russians removing British guns from southern ridge, issued this ambiguous order:

 Lord Raglan's Original Order